-Net Promoter Score (or Net Promoter System) is a proven methodology for measuring customer loyalty through first-hand feedback.
-NPS is a popular customer experience metric because it is simple, effective, and correlated to revenue growth.
+Net Promoter Score (NPS®) is a proven methodology for measuring customer loyalty through first-hand feedback.
+Net Promoter Score is a popular customer experience metric because it is simple, effective, and correlated to revenue growth.

-After scrutinizing how traditional customer satisfaction survey questions correlate to consumer behavior, Reichheld concluded that evaluating customer loyalty versus customer churn was the answer.
-The carefully phrased NPS question, “How likely are you to recommend [company] to a friend?” has since been adopted by top brands worldwide.
+Fred Reichheld, a partner at Bain & Company, developed Net Promoter Score in 2003 after analyzing how traditional customer satisfaction survey questions correlate to consumer behavior.
+The carefully phrased survey question, “How likely are you to recommend [company] to a friend?” is now utilized by millions of brands worldwide.

 “I really love your product.
 It’s exactly what I have been looking for!”